ember-learn/ember-blog/content/ember-4-0-released.md

 `npx ember-cli-update --to 3.28`.
 More details about how to upgrade your Ember app/addon are in the
 [general upgrade guide](https://cli.emberjs.com/release/basic-use/upgrading/#upgradinganemberappitself).
 2. Resolve all deprecation warnings.
+Deprecated APIs are removed in Ember 4.
 You may need to upgrade some of your dependencies if they are using deprecated APIs.
 Applications that need to upgrade through several versions may want to consider the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow)